 - 1. Connect to a monitor using an HDMI cable.
 VGA is also supported. - 2.
-Connect CAT5e or better-quality Ethernet cable to IP cameras.
-The Ethernet ports provide PoE power.
-The maximum power per port is 15.4 watts.
-However, please note that the total budget is 40 watts by every 4 PoE ports. - 3.
-Connect USB devices such as, mouse, keyboard, USB optical drive, or USB thumb drive (formatted in FAT format), or UPS. - 4.
+Connect CAT5e or better-quality Ethernet cable to the GbE Ethernet ports.
+For the ND9541P, another 16 cameras are connected via an Ethernet switch or PoE switches. - 3.
+Connect USB devices such as, mouse, keyboard, USB optical drive, or USB thumb drive (formatted in FAT format), joystick, or UPS. - 4.
 Connect external devices, such as sensors, relays, or alarms to the terminal block. - 5.
 Connect the power adaptor to the power mains and the system.